Undergraduate Summer Collaborative Research Opportunities

 - Network with and learn from alumni about practical post-graduation applications of the program

 Students apply via the application.
 It is expected that all application materials will be well-articulated, well-written, and edited.
 To that end, all candidates are advised to work closely with their faculty colleagues throughout the process of outlining, creating, and repeatedly revising the application.
-In addition, both program directors (Sharon Preves and Irina Makarevitch) can provide feedback on application drafts up to a week prior to the submission deadline.
+In addition, both program directors (Leif Hembre: firstname.lastname@example.org and Ryan Larson: email@example.com) can provide feedback on application drafts up to a week prior to the submission deadline.

 We are fortunate to receive support from a variety of sources.
-Click here to learn more about them.
+Learn more about SCUR's funding sources (Google Doc).